What is Hypnosis & How does it work?

 - The individual will sit in a comfortable chair and, with eyes closed, will be talked through a relaxing induction to begin closing down external awareness.

 - Then further deepening of the relaxation process where the individual will begin focusing more inwardly.
 Sometimes, they will take a more active part in it, inasmuch, as they may be asked to visualise or sense something in particular.

 - If at any time they want to terminate the session, they can, just by opening their eyes.

 - At the end of the session, there may be a discussion about what was experienced, although this is not always necessary.

 How many sessions will I need?

-- It depends on the condition and the person.
-Often it takes 1 to 4 sessions.
-After the initial session we’ll have an idea of how many more may be needed.
+- It depends on the condition and the person and if any underlying conditions need to be cleared first.
+Often it only takes 1 to 4 sessions.
+After the initial session, we’ll know how many may be needed.